News & Events

 07.07.25

 The Center for Community Leadership and Nonprofit Excellence introduces an upcoming four-part series, Facing Forward: Tools for Uncertain Times.
+This series is designed for professionals carrying the weight of doing more with less, while wondering what comes next.

 Explore all four installments of the series and register below!

-July 15th | 12:00 PM – 1:00 PM
+Tuesday, July 15th | 12:00 PM – 1:00 PM

 Presenter: